AliParky/torrent/README.md

 ## Overview

 This project implements a basic BitTorrent client that can download files using the BitTorrent protocol.
-The client handles torrent file parsing and file downloading.
+The client handles torrent file parsing, peer discovery, and file downloading.

 ## Requirements